- Posted by Edith Ohaja

 Do read, comment and share on various social media to get many people, especially our youths, inspired.

-FROM LADIES’ MAN TO MAN TO GOD: JOEL UGWUOKE
+FROM LADIES’ MAN TO MAN OF GOD: JOEL UGWUOKE

 In the journey of life, only God knows exactly where our path will lead because He made us and plotted that path before we arrived on earth.
 I saw this clearly in the life of Joel Ugwuoke, the subject of this edition of our popular series in which I celebrate graduates of the Mass Communication Department, University of Nigeria, Nsukka (UNN) or the Jackson Family as insiders call it.
 Joel, a member of the 1999 class, is a good example of the fact that God can “arrest” the most unlikely and commission them to work in His vineyard.